AIDA Cruises

 AIDA cruise ship robots

-Peper robots communicate in 3 different languages (English, German, Italian), to move fluidly and even to interpret human emotions by analyzing voice tones and facial expressions.
+Pepper robots communicate in English, German, and Italian.
+They move fluidly and interpret human emotions by analyzing voice tones and facial expressions.

-The new technology was first tested on AIDAstella where Pepper learned to engage with passengers and crew.
-The first set of robots were introduced on Costa Diadema and AIDAprima in April 2016.
-By the end of summer 2016, Pepper robots were added on all AIDA and Costa liners.
+The technology was first tested on AIDAstella and rolled out on Costa Diadema and AIDAprima in April 2016.
+By late summer 2016, Pepper robots were deployed fleetwide on both AIDA and Costa ships.

-Unlike other ships, AIDA's off-duty (human) crew are allowed to mingle with passengers.
+Unlike many cruise lines, AIDA allows off-duty crew members to mingle with passengers.

 AIDA's LNG-powered liners

-The AIDAprima ship's first successful test run for LNG supply was in Hamburg Germany on May 7, 2016.
-While berthed, the ship was successfully provided with LNG at all the itinerary's ports of call (Hamburg, Rotterdam, Le Havre, Southampton, Zeebrugge).
+AIDAprima successfully tested LNG fuel supply in Hamburg, Germany, on May 7, 2016.
+While berthed, she was supplied with LNG at all ports of call including Hamburg, Rotterdam, Le Havre, Southampton, and Zeebrugge.

 LNG cruise ship propulsion scheme (Rolls-Royce design)

-The AIDA ships (produced by Meyer Papenburg) are 100% LNG-powered.
-AIDA invested in research and testing of LNG technologies since 2015.
+All AIDA ships built by Meyer Papenburg are 100% LNG-powered.
+AIDA has invested in LNG technology since 2015.

-In 2013, AIDA collaborated on LNG hybrid barges with Becker Marine Systems.
-The innovative and flexible solution is used on ships moored in Port Hamburg.
-Since May 30, 2015, AIDA's ships (starting with AIDAsol) have been regularly bunkered/supplied with LNG at Hamburg's Hafencity Terminal.
+In 2013, AIDA partnered with Becker Marine Systems to develop LNG hybrid barges used in Hamburg.
+Since May 30, 2015, AIDA ships (starting with AIDAsol) have regularly received LNG in Hamburg’s Hafencity Terminal.

 AIDA fleet's Captains